LamplighterScott/WiThrottle/README.md

-WiThrottleOutlets
+WiThrottleOutputs

-DCC++ Wemos Mega+ESP8266 to WiThrottle communication
+DCC++ Wemos Mega+ESP8266 or Arduino MEGA & ESP-01 to WiThrottle communication

 Truncated JMRI WiThrottle server implementation for DCC++ command station: GPIO Outputs instead of encoded accessory signals

 SYSTEM:
- * Marklin Z 1700mm x 600mm layout, four engines with DigiTrax DZ126T decoders, 12v track power
+ * Marklin Z 1700mm x 600mm layout, four engines with DigiTrax DZ126T decoders, 9v track power
- * Wemos Mega+ESP8266, Motor Shield, GPIO's connected to Darlington arrays (ULN2803 x3)
+ * Wemos Mega+ESP8266 or Arduino MEGA & ESP-01, Motor Shield, GPIO's connected to Darlington arrays (ULN2803 x3)
  * DCC++ sketch forked for momentary (200ms) GPIO HIGH signal time.
 Throw and Close commands use one GPIO each per turnout, starting with GPIO #22.
 The default pin numbers in the sketch are set to even-numbered GPIO's for the Close signals.
 The sketch automatically selects the succeeding odd-numbered GPIO for the Throw signal.
- * WiThrottle sketch forked for use of GPIO Outlets for accessory control instead of signal encoding.
+ * WiThrottle sketch forked for use of GPIO Outputs for accessory control instead of signal encoding.

 REFERENCES:
  * Valerie Valley RR https://sites.google.com/site/valerievalleyrr/